kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 Each profiles contains a set of GlobalVariables: `Hostname`, `Username`, `Password` as parameters which are environment-dependent.
 It depends which parameters to define here on the AUT you are going to work on.

+Please note the `GlobalVariable.Hostname` are environment-specific.
+In other words, URL differentiates 2  environments.

 Profle > `develop`
 ![Profile_develop](./images/Profile_develop.PNG)

 Profile > `product`
 ![Profile_product](./images/profile_product.PNG)

-Please note the `GlobalVariable.Hostname` are environement-specific.
-In short, URL of the AUT in the production env and the development env differ.
-I think this is a usual case.
+Please note that
+`GlobalVariable.MATERIAL_REPOSITORY` and `GlobalVariable.CURRENT_TESTCASE_ID` should be defined in the `develop` and `product` profiles as well.

 ## (5) create a Test Listener

 You need to create a Test Listener named `Test Listeners/TL` in your project.
+All `TL` does is to set value to `GlobalVariable.MATERIAL_REPOSITORY` and `GlobalVariable.CURRENT_TESTCASE_ID`.

-Copy the code of the [`Test Listners/TL`](Test%20Lisneners/TL.groovy) into you test listener.
+You can copy the code of the [`Test Listners/TL`](Test%20Lisneners/TL.groovy) into you test listener.
 You need not to modify it at all.

 Or if you want you make your own test listener, you can do so of course.
 Please merge the codes of [`Test Listners/TL`](Test%20Lisneners/TL.groovy) into yours carefully.